 6. Interior & Exterior Finishes (4 weeks)

-Exterior finishes, railings, gutters, stonework, exterior paint, and other custom touches, like shutters or brackets, will be applied.
+Exterior finishes, railings, gutters, stonework, and other custom touches, like shutters or brackets, will be installed.

 When the interior finishes are being installed, the order does matter.
 For logistical purposes, some things are left for the end because they could more easily get damaged while installing other elements.
 So, lighting fixtures, mirrors, carpet, appliances, a final coat of paint, and window screens will finish out this step.